nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-10-03-windows-live-writer-beta-3-hmm/index.md

 ---
 title: Windows Live Writer Beta 3 Hmm!
-description: "Explore the quirks of Windows Live Writer Beta 3 as I share my support experience and the hunt for the correct download link.
-Join the conversation!"
+description: Explore the quirks of Windows Live Writer Beta 3 as I share my support experience and the hunt for the correct download link.
+Join the conversation!
 date: 2007-10-03
 creator: Martin Hinshelwood
 id: "305"